DataResponsibly/fairDAGs/README.md

 # fairDAGs
 This is the code repository for fairDAGs.
+Check out our [web demo](https://dataresponsibly.hpc.nyu.edu/fairdags).

 ## Run fairDAGs locally